The aim of this post is to compare the basic features and benefits of 4G and fixed wireless in the context of the NZ rural market.

 More and more, services will be differentiated by price and speed as data will be unlimited across the board.

-Fixed wireless involves higher setup costs than 4G, and as such Lightwire applies minimum terms and install fees for contract terms of less than 12 months, albeit only $99.
+Fixed wireless involves higher setup costs than 4G, and as such Lightwire applies minimum terms and install fees for contract terms of less than 12 months.

 4G rural providers would like you to sign for 12 months, but often waive any install fees on an open term as long as the required modem/router is returned after service cancellation.